 Weather, Writing, and Truth

-As the emerging clouds roll in here in Switzerland, they not only threaten the last glimpse of sunlight but also your plans for the day.
+As the emerging clouds roll in here in Switzerland, they threaten the last glimpse of sunlight and your plans for the day.
 And yet, just as the clouds move in and the rain comes down, the sun can reappear just as quickly, and with it, unexpected opportunities to enjoy the outdoors.
-The weather in Switzerland is unpredictable to say the least.
-The surrounding Alps have the ability to both hold in and prevent weather patterns to emerge which result in the drastic changes that we experience.
-(A few of us even refer to the weather as being schizophrenic in nature)
+The weather in Switzerland is unpredictable.
+The surrounding Alps can both hold in and prevent weather patterns from emerging, which results in drastic changes.
+(A few of us even refer to the weather as being schizophrenic)

-On one hand the ever-changing weather can create fluctuating portraits of the landscape.
-This is why you can take a picture from the same exact spot and get a different image with every click of the camera.
+On the one hand, the ever-changing weather can create fluctuating landscape portraits.
+This is why you can take a picture from the same spot and get a different image with every camera click.
 On the other hand, the volatility of the weather can help you confront your need to be in control.
-The weather simply does not care if you have plans for the day.
-The rain simply is not concerned with your wants.
+The weather does not care if you have plans for the day.
+The rain is not concerned with your wants.
 The sun is not interested in cooperating with your desires.
 The weather is not to be controlled.
 And this can be hard at times for someone like me who still grasps at things that I cannot control.

 “Let us take things as we find them: let us not attempt to distort them into what they are not… We cannot make facts.
 All our wishing cannot change them.
 We must use them.”